 - Complex issues — Do you own a business jointly, or are you co-owners with other people?

 - Pre-marital assets — Do you have good records of what you each brought into the marriage?

 Keep in mind that it is cheaper for two people to live together, than to live separately.
 Sometimes division of property is “equitable” but not “equal.”
 There are options.
 It may be possible to swap assets so that one spouse can stay in the family home.

 Everything is negotiable.

 Our attorney, Ken Gibson, has a well-deserved reputation for being a good guy who gets things done.

 Free Initial Consultation To Move Forward

 If you are considering a divorce, or have been served with papers, contact Louisville, Kentucky, Gibson Law Offices for legal assistance to help you move forward and leave your legal troubles behind.
-Call our toll-free number, 888-471-2808 for a free initial consultation or send our lawyer an email using the contact form.
+Call our number, 502-403-2798 for a free initial consultation or send our lawyer an email using the contact form.